erharishsh/erharishsh.github.io/tools.md

 **2. logcat** is used to view logs of the device attached.You can also add filters to view logs for an specific app.

+### 4. Emulator:
+These tools can be found in "<your_android_sdk>/emulator/" folder.These tools provides the functionality to use the android emulator and manage them.
+**1. emulator** is used to start an emulator.An emulator is a device-emulation tool that you can use to debug and test your applications in an actual Android run-time environment.

+**2. mksdcard** is used to create a virtual external sd card for the emulator.